Conditional Formatting

 image-20260526-093222.png

-This is useful for clearly separated categories such as Low, Medium, High
+This is useful for clearly separated categories such as Low, Medium, and High, or for discrete threshold ranges where each band should have a clear meaning.

 Threshold Conditions